-CPA firms are experiencing an uptick in clients trying to embed indemnification and/or hold-harmless clauses in various agreements with the firms.
-Many of the clauses are inappropriate for CPA services or are overly broad, even to the point of shifting all liability to the CPA firms.
+CPA firms are experiencing an uptick in clients trying to embed indemnification and hold harmless clauses in various agreements.
+Many of the clauses are inappropriate for CPA services or overly broad – even to the point of shifting all liability to the CPA firms.
 Here are some considerations to weigh before agreeing to any such clauses.

 For example, an indemnity clause typically states that one party agrees to "indemnify" the other party.
 To indemnify a party is to absorb the losses if something you (the “indemnitor") do, or fails to do, causes the other party to experience loss, damages or even a lawsuit from a third party.
 CPAs are being pressured more by their clients to take on the "indemnitor role" and to agree to such language in engagement letters, nondisclosure agreements (NDAs), business associate agreements under the Health Insurance Portability and Accountability Act (HIPAA), and other agreements that may be executed between CPAs and their clients.

 Most people would support and agree with the concept that if a mistake is made that results in damage to someone else, the party that made the mistake should be held responsible to "make it right."
 What "making it right" looks like, of course, will depend on the facts and circumstances of a particular situation.

 How this translates to the CPA/client relationship can be troublesome, given that some of the indemnity and hold harmless clauses as written are extremely broad, and there may be many contributory components to the underlying facts and circumstances that should go into the assessment of determining actual "fault."
 For example, did the CPA solely contribute to the cause of the damage as a result of negligence?
 Or did the client or one of its representatives contribute, in part, to the underlying cause of the mistake?